kiern/Kiern/README.md

 ### Hi there 👋 Welcome to my profile.
-###kiern's README is a ✨ _special_ ✨ README because everybody is welcome and its unique
+Kiern's README is a ✨ _special_ ✨ README because everybody is welcome and its unique